-Further community consultation for the full Augusta Precinct Plan will occur in
+Further community consultation for the full Augusta Precinct Plan will occur in the first half of 2024.

-For more information and to vote, please visit the Shire's Your Say page www.yoursay.amrshire.wa.gov.au/augusta-projects
+For more information and to vote, please visit the Shire's Your Say page www.yoursay.amrshire.wa.gov.au/augusta-projects.

 If you prefer to chat in person, Stephen Schreck, Strategic Projects Officer, will be in the Shire's Augusta office between 9am and 4pm on Tuesday 5 December and Thursday 7 December.
 Can't make the above times?
-You can contact Stephen any time via email: sschreck@amrshire.wa.gov.au or phone: 9780 5259
+You can contact Stephen any time via email: sschreck@amrshire.wa.gov.au or phone: 9780 5259.